 Since first setting out from my home in Australia almost four years ago, my travels have become increasingly focused on giving back to the communities in which I am so fortunate to be exploring.
 In my early jaunt through Europe I chose to spend a great deal of time volunteering on projects via Help Exchange, and since spending the majority of my time in Asia, I have been able to reach out to projects not only through Help Exchange and WorkAway but also through some independent NGOs and charities.

-In November 2015 I decided to travel to Nepal for a second time.
+In November 2015 I decided to travel to Nepal for the second time.
 Nepal had been devastated by the Gorkha Earthquake earlier that year and was in dire need of international assistance.
 After volunteering for a while in the village that I had worked in on my first visit to Nepal, I decided to give volunteering with an NGO a try.
 Through social media, I had discovered an Australian charity called THISWORLDEXISTS.

 THISWORLDEXISTS seeks to combine adventure travel with volunteer opportunities on education projects around the world.
 Enthralled by their message and goals, and by the grassroots nature of the organisation (100% of all funds raised by volunteers go directly to the education projects), I signed up for an adventure with them in Nepal.
 Fast forward 10 months later to the present day, and I am fortunate enough to be leading expeditions and managing projects for them, too.
 It all began with that first, awesome experience of volunteering in Nepal.
 If you’re looking for a true adventure where you can also provide something valuable to communities that really need it, then give volunteering a go.
 Better yet, come along on a THISWORLDEXISTS adventure!